majacQ/circleci-docs/jekyll/_cci2/migration.md

-## Tips for Migrating from 1.0 to 2.0
+## Tips for migrating from 1.0 to 2.0

 - Note that `$CIRCLE_ARTIFACTS` and `$CIRCLE_TEST_REPORTS` are not defined in 2.0
 	- You can define them yourself, but be sure to `mkdir -p $CIRCLE_ARTIFACTS $CIRCLE_TEST_REPORTS` if you do.